The hidden risks of temporal resampling in clinical reinforcement learning: Materials and Methods

 \subsubsection{Algorithms}

-We evaluated the effect of each dataset using three algorithms: behavioural cloning \cite{kumar2022should} (BC), implicit Q-learning \cite{kostrikov2021offline} (IQL), and conservative Q-learning \cite{kumar2020conservative} (CQL).
+We evaluated the effect of each dataset using three algorithms: behavioural cloning~\cite{kumar2022should} (BC), implicit Q-learning~\cite{kostrikov2022offline} (IQL), and conservative Q-learning~\cite{kumar2020conservative} (CQL)\@.
 BC serves as a supervised learning baseline.
 IQL and CQL are state-of-the-art model-free methods that constrain the learned policy to stay within the support of the training data.
+Detailed implementation details for each algorithm can be found in their respective publications.